smehringer/HPI_Hackaton/README.md

 ![Caption for the picture.](Screenshot_2016-06-12-10-12-56.png)

 Since this is only a prototype we can only predict urinary inflammation.
 It would be nice to expand the application by using natural language processing to look for symptoms in a text.
-Since the prediction of a disease only based on symptoms like a headache or itching is very hard and non-specific, we propose to merly predict whether your symptoms are potentionally serious or not and provide some information or advice.
+Since the prediction of a disease only based on symptoms like a headache or itching is very hard and non-specific, we propose to merely predict whether your symptoms are potentionally serious or not and provide some information or advice.